F5Networks/k8s-bigip-ctlr/docs/config_examples/NodePortLocal/README.md

   * NodePortLocal can only be used with Services of type ClusterIP or LoadBalancer.
   * The nodeportlocal.antrea.io annotation has no effect for Services of type NodePort or ExternalName.
   * It also has no effect for Services with an empty or missing Selector
   * CIS currently supports NPL feature with Ingress and virtualserver resource.
-Feature validated on k8s Tanzu infrastructue.
+Feature validated on k8s Tanzu infrastructure.